-(a) An existing or new CCR landfill, existing or new CCR surface impoundment, or any lateral expansion of a CCR unit must not be located in an unstable area unless the owner or operator demonstrates by the dates specified in paragraph (d) of this section that recognized and generally accepted good engineering practices have been incorporated into the design of the CCR unit to ensure that the integrity of the structural components of the CCR unit will not be disrupted.

-(b) The owner or operator must consider all of the following factors, at a minimum, when determining whether an area is unstable:

-- (1) On-site or local soil conditions that may result in significant differential settling; - (2) On-site or local geologic or geomorphologic features; and - (3) On-site or local human-made features or events (both surface and subsurface).

-(c) The owner or operator of the CCR unit must obtain a certification from a qualified professional engineer stating that the demonstration meets the requirements of paragraph (a) of this section.

-(d) The owner or operator of the CCR unit must complete the demonstration required by paragraph (a) of this section by the date specified in either paragraph (d)(1) or (2) of this section.
+- (a) An existing or new CCR landfill, existing or new CCR surface impoundment, or any lateral expansion of a CCR unit must not be located in an unstable area unless the owner or operator demonstrates by the dates specified in paragraph (d) of this section that recognized and generally accepted good engineering practices have been incorporated into the design of the CCR unit to ensure that the integrity of the structural components of the CCR unit will not be disrupted. - (b) The owner or operator must consider all of the following factors, at a minimum, when determining whether an area is unstable: - (1) On-site or local soil conditions that may result in significant differential settling; - (2) On-site or local geologic or geomorphologic features; and - (3) On-site or local human-made features or events (both surface and subsurface). - (c) The owner or operator of the CCR unit must obtain a certification from a qualified professional engineer stating that the demonstration meets the requirements of paragraph (a) of this section. - (d) The owner or operator of the CCR unit must complete the demonstration required by paragraph (a) of this section by the date specified in either paragraph (d)(1) or (2) of this section. - (e) The owner or operator of the CCR unit must comply with the recordkeeping requirements specified in §257.105(e), the notification requirements specified in §257.106(e), and the Internet requirements specified in §257.107(e).

-(1) For an existing CCR landfill or existing CCR surface impoundment, the owner or operator must complete the demonstration no later than October 17, 2018.

-(e) The owner or operator of the CCR unit must comply with the recordkeeping requirements specified in §257.105(e), the notification requirements specified in §257.106(e), and the Internet requirements specified in §257.107(e).
+However, as a result of the extension compliance deadlines resulting from the initial inactive status of the Fly Ash Pond and the Response to Partial Vacatur (the Direct Final Rule), the compliance deadline for a Location Restrictions Assessment is specified in §257.100(e)(2)(i):

+- (e) Timeframes for certain inactive CCR surface impoundments. - (2) Location restrictions. - (i) No later than April 16, 2020, the owner or operator of the inactive CCR surface impoundment must: - (E) Complete the demonstration for unstable areas as set forth by §257.64(a), (b), and (c)(3);

-Evaluation: Gredell Engineering conducted an evaluation of the location restriction based on unstable areas for the Bottom Ash Pond.
-To evaluate the location restriction, Gredell Engineering utilized the Missouri Department of Natural Resources (MDNR) Geosciences Technical Resource Assessment Tool (GeoSTRAT).
-The Missouri Geological Survey (MGS) has collected geologic data in Missouri for over 165 years.
+Evaluation: Gredell Engineering conducted an evaluation of the location restriction based on unstable areas for the Fly Ash Pond.
+To evaluate the location restriction, Gredell Engineering utilized GeoSTRAT.
+The MGS has collected geologic data in Missouri for over 165 years.
 The MGS developed this web-based, interactive tool in order to provide on-line information and make that data accessible at all times to citizens, city planners, industry representatives, academia and others.
-GeoSTRAT can be used for data assessments in various disciplines such as hazards assessment, environmental consulting and engineering, local and regional planning, insurance assessment and others.
+GeoSTRAT can be used for data assessments in various disciplines such as hazard assessments, environmental consulting and engineering, local and regional planning, insurance assessment and others.

 Appendix A - Figure 8 is a map of the surrounding area to the SBMU facility developed using GeoSTRAT to depict the locations of features that may indicate unstable areas.
 Losing and gaining streams are often associated with a karst topography.
 The presence of springs may also be an indicator of a karst area.
-Sinkholes are often surface expressions of collapse features created from solution desiccation of the bedrock below the surface.
+Sinkholes are often surface expressions of collapse features created from dissolution of the bedrock below the surface.